juxor/afaq/markdown/secJ7.md

 > _"there are revolutions and revolutions.
 Some revolutions change only the governmental form by putting a new set of rulers in place of the old.
-These are political revolutions, and as such they are often meet with little resistance.
+These are political revolutions, and as such they often meet with little resistance.
 But a revolution that aims to abolish the entire system of wage slavery must also do away with the power of one class to oppress another.
 That is, it is not any more a mere change of rulers, of government, not a political revolution, but one that seeks to alter the whole character of society.
 That would be a **social** revolution."_ [**What is Anarchism?**, p.
 176]